d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 $$\mathrm{PPL} := \exp\left(-\frac{1}{n} \sum_{t=1}^n \log p(x_t|x_{t-1}, \ldots x_1)\right)$$

 It can be best understood as the harmonic mean of the number of real choices that we have when deciding which word to pick next.
-Note that perplexity naturally generalizes the notion of the cross entropy loss defined when we introduced the softmax regression (:numref:`chapter_softmax`).
+Note that perplexity naturally generalizes the notion of the cross-entropy loss defined when we introduced the softmax regression (:numref:`chapter_softmax`).
 That is, for a single symbol both definitions are identical bar the fact that one is the exponential of the other.
 Let's look at a number of cases:

 * In the best case scenario, the model always estimates the probability of the next symbol as $1$.
 In this case the perplexity of the model is $1$.
 * In the worst case scenario, the model always predicts the probability of the label category as 0.
 In this situation, the perplexity is infinite.